freesewing/freesewing/markdown/org/docs/patterns/sandy/needs/en.md

 ##### Lining Fabric

 Lining fabric is only really needed if your main fabric is unpleasant to have against the skin or hard to wash.
 You will need the same amount as your main fabric if you are fully lining the skirt.
-If you only intend to make pockets with a liningy you only need 0.25 - 0.5 metres of fabric.
+If you only intend to make pockets with a lining you only need 0.25 - 0.5 metres of fabric.

 ##### Hem Facing

-To add flare/keep the hems shape you may wish to add a facing the bottom of the skirt.
+To add flare/keep the hems shape you may wish to add a facing to the bottom of the skirt.
 This can be done multiple ways such as the use of horsehair braid or tarlatan and really depends on the look you are going for and the fabric you are using.

 ##### Closures

 If not making an elasticated Sandy you will need some type of closure.
-This can be just a zip that is inserted in to the waistband and seam.
-It can be buttons, dress hooks, or snaps with an overlapping waistband and an openining, placket or zipper at the top of the seam.
+This can be just a zip that is inserted in to the waistband and seam or it can be buttons, dress hooks, or snaps with an overlapping waistband and an openining, placket or zipper at the top of the seam.

 ##### Elastic